 - 5.43 million youth in the U.K experience cyber bullying

 - 1.26 million youth in the U.K experience extreme cyber bullying

 If discovered that your child is a cyber-bully, do not yell at them or shame them.
 Remember that they are just kids who may not be fully aware of the consequences of what they are doing.
 Instead of shouting at them about how shameful they are for causing trouble to others, have an honest and open conversation.
 If you don’t have time, make time.
-It is normal to get upset, get angry or frustrated once you found out that your child is torturing someone on the internet.
+It is normal to get upset, get angry or frustrated once you find out that your child is torturing someone on the Internet.
 Every parent hates their child to grow up like that.
 It is better to let all your negative emotions out first before talking to your child.
 Be calm.
 Ideally you need to get your child’s and the victim’s side to analyze the situation.
 If your child has been proven to be the culprit, learn to accept that your child made a mistake.
 It is very embarrassing yes, but as a parent you have to listen to the counselor and do something about the issue.

-Raising a child in a generation full of high-end gadgets can be difficult, but these modern technologies and invention will never surpass the warm love of a parent caring for their child.
+Raising a child in a generation full of high-end gadgets can be difficult, but these modern technologies and inventions will never surpass the warm love of a parent caring for their child.
 These gadgets that kids are fond of will never replace a parent’s attention to their kids.
 It will never replace the parent-child bond.
 If a child has been raised with love and care, he will not cause harm to other by any means, especially bullying a child in person or online.